FavChatt/hello-world/README.md

 # hello-world
-FavChatt's first repository and intro to GitHub Restaurant manager turned stay-at-home mom takes creative control from her experience, and uses it for her education, & future.
+FavChatt's first repository and intro to GitHub
+<br>Former restaurant manager, turned stay-at-home mom, harnesses her superpowers of practicality and creativity to launch herself onto a new career path.